Committee Members and Biographies

 Greg Hopper

 Greg Hopper is a Senior Fellow at the Bank Policy Institute.
 In 2022, he retired from Goldman Sachs, where he previously was head of the Office of New and Emerging Risks (which was focused on climate risk management) and global head of Enterprise Risk Management.
 In those roles, he oversaw the Sovereign and Economic Risk Group, Firmwide Risk Identification, Firmwide Limits and Risk Appetite, ESG Quantitative Analysis, Firmwide Stress Testing, and the Risk Economics Group.
-He also led the Risk Division's Comprehensive Capital Analysis and Review process.
+He also led the Risk Division’s Comprehensive Capital Analysis and Review process.
 He was co-chair of the Firmwide Stress Test Committee and a member of the Firmwide Model Risk Control Committee and the Risk Governance Committee.
-During his career at Goldman Sachs, he also led several quantitative modeling groups, counterparty credit risk management groups, and hedge fund risk management groups.
+During his career at Goldman Sachs, he led several quantitative modeling groups, counterparty credit risk management groups, and hedge fund risk management groups.
 Mr. Hopper joined Goldman Sachs in 2004 as a vice president and was named managing director in 2006.
-Before joining Goldman Sachs, he was an executive director at Morgan Stanley, also head of the Credit Analytics Group.
+Before joining Goldman Sachs, he was an executive director at Morgan Stanley and head of the Credit Analytics Group.

 Steve Joachim

 Steve Joachim is the CEO of SHGB Associates LLC, which offers management consulting and data product services to young companies.
-He is also the former chairperson of the Board of Directors for the Global Legal Entity Identifier Foundation (GLEIF) and serves as the CFO of Smart World Productions LLC, the producer of North America's largest conference on smart cities.
+He is also the former chairperson of the Board of Directors for the Global Legal Entity Identifier Foundation (GLEIF).
+He serves as the CFO of Smart World Productions LLC, the producer of North America’s largest conference on smart cities.
 Before that, he was executive vice president of Transparency Services at the Financial Industry Regulatory Authority (FINRA).
 Before joining FINRA, from 1997 to 2001, he was the senior vice president, chief strategy officer, and general manager for Plural, a custom interactive software development and strategy firm.
 In 1983, he began a nearly 15-year stint with Merrill Lynch.
-Mr. Joachim has been the chairman of the International Forum for Investor Education and has served as a member of the Philadelphia Stock Exchange Board of Governors, the board of directors for Merrill Lynch Specialists Inc., and the board of directors for Wilco Inc. He has also been a member of the Nasdaq Industry Advisory Committee and the American Stock Exchange Upstairs Member Advisory Committee.
+Mr. Joachim has been the chairman of the International Forum for Investor Education.
+He has served as a member of the Philadelphia Stock Exchange Board of Governors, the board of directors for Merrill Lynch Specialists Inc., and the board of directors for Wilco Inc. He has also been a member of the Nasdaq Industry Advisory Committee and the American Stock Exchange Upstairs Member Advisory Committee.

 Simon Potter

 Simon Potter is vice chair at FIC Millennium.
-Prior to his role with Millennium, he was a nonresident senior fellow at the Peterson Institute for International Economics, where his research focused on central bank operations, monetary policy, digital currencies, reference rates, the role of the dollar, and economic forecasting.
+Before his role with Millennium, he was a nonresident senior fellow at the Peterson Institute for International Economics, where his research focused on central bank operations, monetary policy, digital currencies, reference rates, the role of the dollar, and economic forecasting.
 Before he joined the Peterson Institute, he was head of the markets group and system open market account manager at the Federal Reserve Bank of New York.
-Potter started his career at the New York Fed in June 1998 and served as director of economic research and cohead of the research and statistics group at the New York Fed before becoming head of the markets group in June 2012, where he was responsible for monetary policy advice.
-He played a prominent role in the Federal Reserve's financial stability efforts, including by contributing to the design of the 2009 U.S. bank stress tests as a member of the international macroeconomic assessment group that supported the Basel Committee's work to strengthen bank capital standards and, most recently, as chair of the Global Foreign Exchange Committee.
+Potter started his career at the New York Fed in June 1998.
+He served as director of economic research and cohead of the research and statistics group at the New York Fed before becoming head of the markets group in June 2012, where he was responsible for monetary policy advice.
+He played a prominent role in the Federal Reserve’s financial stability efforts, including by contributing to the design of the 2009 U.S. bank stress tests as a member of the international macroeconomic assessment group that supported the Basel Committee’s work to strengthen bank capital standards and, most recently, as chair of the Global Foreign Exchange Committee.
 In addition, he worked for the Financial Stability Oversight Council in 2011 to produce its first annual report.
-Prior to working at the New York Fed, Potter was an assistant professor at the University of California, Los Angeles.
+Before working at the New York Fed, Potter was an assistant professor at the University of California, Los Angeles.
 He has also taught at Johns Hopkins, New York, and Princeton Universities.

 John Ryding